Solartraveler/solarclock/minimatrix/software/readme.md

 - RC5 remote control receiver

-- More alarms (repeating, non repeating, only some days of the week...)
+- Second alarm with repeating, non repeating, only some days of the week, settings

 - Power down on certain times of the day, saving power